pmarkowsky/santa-mcp/README.md

 ##  What is this?

+> [!CAUTION]
+> This is meant only as a demonstration and should not be considered production ready.

 This is a Proof of Concept [Model Context Procotol server](https://modelcontextprotocol.io/introduction) for [santactl](https://northpole.dev/binaries/santactl.html).

 It allows you to connect and drive Santa via an LLM that implements an MCP